No. 1 Gonzaga falls at Saint Mary's on tough day for Top 10

 Associated Press

-The top six teams in the AP poll all lost and seven of the top-nine fell Saturday.
+“That’s really special,” Gaels coach Randy Bennett said after his squad completed a 16-0 run at McKeon Pavilion.
+“It’s been hard to get.
+We lost it one year to Loyola Marymount in our last home game.
+It’s been something hard to get and we finally got it.
+Especially when it’s against the No. 1 team in the country, it just makes it … a night you’ll never forget.”

-Fans poured onto the court at in a wild celebration of the Gaels’ 18th consecutive win at McKeon Pavilion.
+The top six teams in the AP poll all lost Saturday, and seven of the top nine; only No. 7 Duke won.

 Saint Mary’s ended Gonzaga’s 17-game winning streak, beating a No. 1 team for the first time since knocking off the Bulldogs in the 2019 conference tournament title game.